Milton Resnick: Childhood

-Milton Resnick was born of Jewish parentage in the village of Bratslav, now in Ukraine.
+Milton Resnick (né Reznik) was born of Jewish parentage in the village of Bratslav, now in Ukraine.
 His given name was Rachmiel.
-Both his parents came from wealthy families: the Resnicks builders and the Mutchniks flour merchants.
-In the immediate aftermath of the Russian Revolution, Resnick's father abandoned his business and property, and emigrated along with his wife's family to America in 1922.
-They settled in Brooklyn where Milton Resnick lived for the next ten years.
+Both his parents came from wealthy families: the Rezniks were builders and the Mutchniks flour merchants.
+In the post-Revolution political turmoil of the Russian Civil War, Resnick's father abandoned his business and property in 1922 to emigrate to America along with his wife's family.
+They settled in Brooklyn, where Rachmiel (Milya for short) attended a public elementary school in which he received the anglicized name Milton.
+He would live there until 1934.
+In lieu of public high school, he attended the Hebrew Technical Institute on Manhattan's Lower East Side.

-Disobeying his father, the boy left home at seventeen to become an artist.
-In order to survive he sold his blood, modeled, and worked at the American Artists School, 131 West 14th Street, as the elevator boy, in exchange for tuition.
-In 1938 Resnick met Willem de Kooning, likely introduced to him by his sweetheart, Elaine Fried.
-She married de Kooning in 1943.
-Resnick was enrolled in the Federal Art Project of the WPA in 1939.
-He became immersed in the art world after meeting many of the artists at Stewart's cafeteria, where they would congregate after collecting their WPA checks.
-Drafted into the army in 1940, he served in Iceland, Normandy, Northern Europe and the Rhineland.
-In 1945 at the age of twenty-eight, Resnick was finally discharged from the armed forces.
-Willem De Kooning, a faithful friend, had stored some of his art for that period.
-The rest was lost.
+Disobeying his father, who had agreed to pay his tuition at the Pratt Institute, the boy dropped out and left home at seventeen to become an artist rather than an illustrator.
+In order to survive he first sold his blood, then worked at the American Artists School at 131 West 14th Street: doing odd jobs (running the elevator, modeling, and delivering messages) in exchange for tuition.
+In 1938 Resnick met Willem de Kooning, likely introduced to him by his erstwhile girlfriend, Elaine Fried.
+After leaving Resnick for de Kooning, Fried married the latter in 1943.
+Resnick enrolled in the Federal Art Project of the WPA and, though he was thrown off it in 1939, he became immersed in the art world after meeting many other artists on line for their FAP checks or at Stewart's Cafeteria, where they would congregate afterwards.
+In March 1941 he was drafted into the army; he served in Iceland, Normandy, Northern France, and the Rhineland.
+In 1945, at the age of twenty-eight, Resnick was finally discharged from the armed forces.
+Willem de Kooning had stored two of Resnick's paintings.
+The rest of his pre-war work was lost.